-Revised December, 2018 – Resource, Directorate General of Migration Management Turkey
+Revised December, 2019 – Resource, Ministry of Labor Social Security Ankara, Turkey

 TURKISH COMPANY TYPES UNDER TCC AND ALTERNATIVE FORMS